Squishy Software Series

 • 2 Extension Points

-• Continuous plugin testing & simulations (100 per month)
+• 100 Continuous plugin simulations (per month)

 👀 See what you can do with free XTP: